hbarcelos/blog-backup/ck3dnpqnu00uro4s178b8aw3e.md

 An observant reader might have noticed that this style of testing resembles more the one derived from  [Detroit School](https://github.com/testdouble/contributing-tests/wiki/Detroit-school-TDD).
 There are no mocks, stubs, spies or whatever.
 Since reducers are simply pure functions, there is no  point in using those.

 However, this slice is rather too simple.
-Authentication is usually tied to some backend service, which means we have to manage the communication between the latter and our application, that is, we have do handle side-effects as well as the loading state.
+Authentication is usually tied to some back-end service, which means we have to manage the communication between the latter and our application, that is, we have do handle side-effects as well as the loading state.
 Things start to get more complicated.

 ### Testing a More Realistic Slice